red-collar-official/flutter_kore/docs/di.md

 You also can enable runtime check for cyclic dependencies with <b>instances.checkForCyclicDependencies</b> flag.
 This flag is false by default.

-Runtime check takes some time so it is recommended to allow only in debug or stage modes.
+It is recommended to allow only in debug or stage modes.

 You also can quickly get and use instance and dispose it after automatically with <b>app.instances.useAndDisposeInstance</b> and <b>app.instances.useAndDisposeInstanceWithParams</b>.